 STATUS: Completed Project

-EHRs have the potential to provide useful information for PCOR by aggregating patient data across disparate systems.
-Many current PCOR projects rely on patients’ clinical data collected in site‑ or system‑specific EHRs.
-While other Office of the National Coordination for Health Information Technology (ONC) activities are focused on standardizing the way the EHR data is collected within EHRs, building on near widespread adoption of EHRs utilizing standard data and vocabulary requirements as specified by Meaningful Use and the Medicare Access and CHIP Reauthorization Act (MACRA), researchers also need standardized ways to access that data.
-This project sought to make it easier to get data out of an EHR in a consistent and reproducible way and is a critical next step to enabling and simplifying data aggregation across widely distributed EHR systems (i.e., distributed population queries).
-To accomplish this goal, ONC developed an API that “connects” to a provider’s EHR to extract data in a standard way.
+Electronic Health Records (EHRs) have the potential to provide useful information for patient-centered outcomes research (PCOR) by aggregating patient data across disparate systems.
+Many PCOR projects rely on patients’ clinical data collected in site or system specific EHRs.
+While other ONC activities are focused on standardizing the way data is collected within EHRs, researchers also need standardized ways to access that data - building on near widespread adoption of EHRs utilizing standard data and vocabulary requirements, as specified by Meaningful Use and the Medicare Access and CHIP Reauthorization Act (MACRA).
+This project sought to make it easier to get data out of an EHR in a consistent and reproducible way; this was acritical next step to enable and simplify data aggregation across widely distributed EHR systems (i.e., distributed population queries).
+To accomplish this goal, ONC developed an application programming interface (API) that “connects” to a provider’s EHR to extract data in a standard way.
 An API is a technology that allows one software program to access the services provided by another software program.

 PROJECT PURPOSE & GOALS

 The goal of this project was to develop technical standards for how health care providers, researchers, and the public health community access and extract data from EHRs in order to conduct PCOR.
-The project had three phases each building on the capacity developed in a prior phase.
+The project had three phases, each building on the capacity developed in a prior phase.
 The project objectives acted as phases, under the Data Access Framework (DAF) Initiative.

 Local Access API Initiative: Develop an API that allows providers to access data in their own EHR in a standardized way.
 The API focuses on a standard way to extract patient, practice, National Death Index (NDI) database and through linking NDI records with nationally collected hospital and epidemiologic studies to determine both fact and outcomes data from the EHR.
 ONC developed two use cases to develop a standard way to query an EHR and a standard format for how that data is returned.

-Distributed Access Initiative: Leveraging both the Local Access and Secure Enterprise Access standards, ONC’s work focused on the development of a governance structure for standardizing distributed research queries.
+Distributed Access Initiative: Leverage both the Local Access and Secure Enterprise Access standards, to focus on the development of a governance structure for standardizing distributed research queries.
 This phase built upon ONC’s former Standards and Interoperability (S&I) Framework QueryHealth Initiative, aimed at identifying standards and services to support distributed population queries.

 PROJECT ACHIEVEMENTS & HIGHLIGHTS